pettni/smooth_feedback/README.md

 * Eigen lazy evaluations enable fast SIMD in the compiled assembly.

 Preliminary results suggest that the performance compares favorably to the original OSQP implementation.
-The plot below compares solution times for square QPs over three different levels of sparsity (lower is better).
+The plot below compares solution times (lower is better) for square QPs over three different levels of sparsity.
 Although the `smooth` sparse (smooth-s) solver is consistently faster than the `smooth` dense (smooth-d) and osqp solvers, it currently appears to be slightly less robust than the other methods on ill-conditioned problems.

 ![](media/qp_benchmarks.png)